 Green Heron Reproduction, Young, and Molting

-The green heron weighs a total of 2-7 eggs in each clutch, which happens up to twice a year.
+The green heron lays a total of 2-7 eggs in each clutch, which happens up to twice a year.
 Typically, they’ll lay around 3-5 eggs, which happen over the course of two days.
 These eggs are laid after mating in a seasonally monogamous relationship, which is typically formed after courtship at the breeding range.
 The parents take turns incubating the eggs for 19-21 days until they hatch.

 The juveniles are strong enough to fly by the time they are three weeks old, and they will sometimes leave as early as 16 days old.
 However, juveniles are not yet strong enough to live on their own for a few more weeks until they are five weeks old.